This was not the post I was expecting to write when I came back to this blog.

 Unfortunately, adjusting to the new normal is more difficult on some days than others.

 All the trips I’d planned for this year have summarily been canceled.
-Being able to travel is not the end of the world, but all my doctor’s appointments, hair appointments, and appointments-of-an-unspecified-nature have been cancelled, too.
+Being able to travel is not the end of the world, but all my doctor’s appointments, hair appointments, and appointments of an unspecified nature have been canceled, too.
 Slow deliveries of critical goods are common where I live.
 What if those slow delays turn into an actual shortage?

 On the sillier side of things, I have a hobby of framing art, but the local framing shop is closed because it’s a non-essential service.
 Late at night, I find myself in an anxious frenzy over the fact that it might be shut down for good.

 The fact that I’m getting irrationally upset over this one particular framing shop is stupid.
 I know it’s stupid because the coronavirus is making me irrationally distraught over a lot of little things.